 Marine debris especially is plastic pollution has been identified as a significant risk to biodiversity, economies, human health, fisheries management, tourism, and invasive species transport.
 Most marine debris, with estimates up to 80% or more, comes from land-based sources.
 Surveying litter along coastal areas is an important and low-cost way to build a dataset that can enable long-term assessment and monitoring in this, to understand where, why marine debris, especially waste plastic discharged into the marine environment instead of just coastal areas.

-The Commonwealth Scientific and Industrial Research Organization (CSIRO) is undertaking project of the world’s largest marine pollution survey, working with countries across the globe to help them assess and it is input for develop planning and solution to reduce the amount of litter entering the oceans.
+The Commonwealth Scientific and Industrial Research Organization (CSIRO) is undertaking project of the world’s largest marine pollution survey, working with more than 20 countries across the globe to help them assess and it is input for develop planning and solution to reduce the amount of litter entering the oceans.
 The research project would provide hard numbers on the amount of litter entering the ocean by using real data collected on coastlines and cities across the globe.
 In Vietnam, CSIRO in partnership with Centre for Supporting Green development (GreenHub) to conduct the survey and capacity building for partners in local and students on methods of the research as the foundation for a marine debris monitoring program.

 Covering the coastal provinces from Quang Ninh to Thai Binh and nearby cities Bac Ninh, Ha Noi.